HeikkiVesanto/OSGEO-Ireland-QGIS-Workshop/Readme.md

 We can also add a few more features.

+Like a title:
+All Ireland Senior Football Champion

-Like a title naming the winners.
+And a lable naming the winners.
+Total wins: [% "Total_Wins" %]
+[% "Winner" %] - [% "Year" %]

-Export out at png images.
+Export out as png images.

 Creating the gif.